When Is the Best Time

 Where to Stay

-For those who don't want to camp in the State Park is the charming The Inn at Saratoga ideally situated.
+You can either camp for $ 35-50 which includes the State Park fee of $ 10 under the ancient redwood trees or choose the charming The Inn at Saratoga ideally situated.
 Included is a cold buffet breakfast.

 Big Basin is California’s oldest State Park established in 1902.
 Created to preserve these extraordinary ancient coast redwoods.
 They are the tallest trees in the world growing over 370 feet / 112 meters.
 The tallest inside the park is 328 feet / 100 meters high and 50 feet / over 15 meters in circumference.
 It is estimated that they can live for more than 2000 years.
 Many trees inside the State Park are between 1000 and 2000 years old.